ortus-docs/coldbox-docs/modules/module_service/loading_a-la-carte_modules.md

 controller.getModuleService().registerAndActivateModule('Calendar','shared.modules')
 ```

-> **Important** The instantiation path does NOT include the name of the module on disk as the name is the module name you already pass into the method.
+> **Caution** The instantiation path does NOT include the name of the module on disk as the name is the module name you already pass into the method.